David Clifford: Comparisons

-Clifford’s skill set has been compared to a range of Kerry greats.
+Clifford's skill set has been compared to a range of Kerry greats.

-Irish Independent journalist Frank Roche noted his similarities to three players from the great Kerry team of the 1970’s and 80’s, Eoin Liston’s aerial ability, the athleticism and pace of Pat Spillane and the goal threat of John Egan.
-From the 1990’s on, the vision of Maurice Fitzgerald, two footed ability of Mike Frank Russell and the left foot, balance and evasion of Colm Cooper.
+Irish Independent journalist Frank Roche noted his similarities to three players from the great Kerry team of the 1970s and 80's, Eoin Liston’s aerial ability, the athleticism and pace of Pat Spillane and the goal threat of John Egan.
+From the 1990s on, the vision of Maurice Fitzgerald, two footed ability of Mike Frank Russell and the left foot, balance and evasion of Colm Cooper.

 Conor McKeon of the Irish Independent has compared Clifford to Lionel Messi and in particular their shared disposition in the initial stages of matches to walking around the pitch as they observe defensive structures and patterns.
 This was particularly evident in the 2025 All-Ireland Senior Football Championship final as Clifford did not touch the ball in the first 9 minutes of the match before scoring 0-09.

+This sentiment was echoed by Declan Bogue in The 42, ‘he walked around Croke Park with same mastery of his surroundings as Lionel Messi, choosing when to make his interventions’.

 Movement

-Former GAA/GPA Footballer of the Year James O'Donoghue described Clifford’s playing style as ‘he plays low; he plays kind of hunched-over… he’s so nimble on his feet when he’s playing.
-So if you get too tight to him, he has the footwork to go around you, and the pace to go around you.
-Also, if you get too tight with him, he can just paw you off with a hand and keep you at arm’s length… he has incredible balance, incredible footwork, for a man who’s six-foot-three’.
+Former GAA/GPA Footballer of the Year James O'Donoghue described Clifford as playing from a low, hunched position, combining footwork, pace, balance and strength to evade defenders or hold them at arm’s length.

 Broadcaster and former Kerry captain Dara Ó Cinnéide remarked that he saw ‘this kind of quick-step that Clifford has, and…just went, ‘Holy f**k!
 What is he doing there?…that’s where I am with Clifford.
 I want to be at these games where I’m just saying, ‘What’s he going to do today?’
-And that’s the privilege.
-And that’s the thrill.’
+And that's the privilege.
+And that's the thrill.’